The Shangri-Las: Influence

-Scottish alternative rock band The Jesus and Mary Chain cited the Shangri-Las as an early influence.
+Scottish alternative rock band the Jesus and Mary Chain cited the Shangri-Las as an early influence.
 In 1985, the band's guitarist William Reid stated: "We all love the Shangri-Las, and one day we're going to make Shangri-Las records."

 The Shangri-Las are referenced in John Mellencamp's 1985 single "R.O.C.K. in the U.S.A." from his third album Scarecrow.
-They were also referenced by Paul McCartney in a McCartney II sessions track, "Mr H Atom" / "You Know I'll Get You Baby", recorded in 1979, but not released until 2011.